StarRider/Selenium/README.md

 Then on using the BeautifulSoup we can extract our desired links,images,prices etc..
 The data is then transformed into a csv file.
 (To understant look amazon_scraper.py)

+# Scraped data
+The Scraped data is stored in file named mobilename_links.csv.
+The images are in the images folder.

 # Goal
 My goal is to achieve an amazon scraper that can scrap the websites review on each mobile automatically for the user and does the analysis let's say emotion analysis.<br>